CX-Box/cxbox-doc/docs/widget/fields/field/fileUpload/fileUpload.md

 **_not applicable_**

 ## Required
 `Required` allows you to denote, that this field must have a value provided.
-By default, `Percent` is 0.
-But can use `nullable`. see more `Additional properties-nullable`

 ### How does it look?
 === "List widget"